"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure

 \section{RQ1: Reporting Practices Measurement}

 This section describes how disclosure documents address AI security.
-Section~\ref{sec:Status} focuses on whether and which channel AI issues can be disclosed to a vendor.
+Section~\ref{sec:Status} focuses on whether, and through which channel, AI issues can be disclosed to a vendor.
 Section~\ref{sec:PSD} presents the structure of disclosure policies, with a focus on the characteristics and pricing of policies that mention AI risks.
-Section~\ref{sec:vuln} explores granular questions like which vulnerabilities and risks are in/out of scope.
-Finally, Section~\ref{sec:Evolution} illustrates the evolving trends of AI-related elements over time.
+Section~\ref{sec:vuln} explores granular questions like which specific vulnerabilities and risks are in/out of scope.
+Finally, Section~\ref{sec:Evolution} illustrates evolving trends in AI-related policy elements over time.